pariminaresh/chef-web-docs/chef_master/source/chef_deprecations_client.rst

    provisioner:
      deprecations_as_errors: true

 and then run Test Kitchen as usual.
-Test Kitchen will fail if any deprecations errors are issued.
+Test Kitchen will fail if any deprecation errors are issued.
 This feature was added in Test Kitchen 1.13.

 All Deprecations
 =====================================================